 No compromise on Crimea: Mejlis warns against false peace in Ukraine through territorial concessions

-The Mejlis of the Crimean Tatar people has issued a statement in response to recent proposals suggesting Ukraine should accept the de facto occupation of Crimea and other Ukrainian territories.
+The Mejlis of the Crimean Tatar peopleі has issued a statement in response to recent proposals suggesting Ukraine should accept the de facto occupation of Crimea and other Ukrainian territories.

 The statement emphasises that the Crimean Tatar people have staunchly opposed Russia’s attempted annexation of Crimea since the beginning of the occupation in 2014, while maintaining their support for Ukraine’s territorial integrity and sovereignty.

-The Mejlis highlighted that the Russian Federation has implemented a systematic persecution of Crimean Tatars in occupied Crimea, including banning the Mejlis of the Crimean Tatar people – their sole authorized representative body – by declaring it an extremist organisation.
+The Mejlis highlighted that the Russian Federation has implemented a systematic persecution of Crimean Tatars in occupied Crimea, including banning the Mejlis of the Crimean Tatar people – their sole authorised representative body – by declaring it an extremist organisation.
 Russia also continues its targeted policy of expelling Crimean Tatars from Crimea and committing other violations of international law.

 Speaking on behalf of the indigenous Crimean Tatar people, the Mejlis insists that any official negotiations to end the Russian-Ukrainian war must be predicated on restoring Ukraine’s territorial integrity within its internationally recognised borders.